How blood is used

 This makes the most of every blood donation, as the components in one unit of blood (or one donation) can be used to treat different patients.

 Donated blood or components are given to a patient in a blood transfusion.
-Blood transfusions are given via an intravenous line into a blood vessel.
+Blood transfusions are given via a line into a vein.

 Usage varies between hospitals depending on their particular specialties.